Makaze/perf_plot/README.md

 # perf_plot

-A Python performance measuring and visualization tool using gnuplotlib.
+A Python performance measuring and visualization tool using gnuplot.

 ## Example Usage: